 - Reassigned to Antarctica: At the start of Season Two, he's been demoted to a beat cop for helping the vigilante during Season One.

-- Rebuilt Pedestal: After being disillusioned by helping the Arrow once he learns it's Oliver Queen, the two end up mending fences by Season 4.
+- Rebuilt Pedestal: After being disillusioned by helping the Arrow once he learns it's Oliver Queen and all his bad blood with him, the two end up mending fences by Season 4.
 At the unveiling of the Green Arrow statue in the finale, he considers the fact that Oliver wasn't always the man he became to be "even more honorable".